SLO | EN

 Content (Syllabus outline)

-• Foundations: process approach, business process, business process life cycle, business process classification. • Process identification: process architectures, process landscape modeling, identification of key processes. • Process discovery: process discovery methods, process modeling methods, quality of process models, automatic process discovery, notations for modeling structured and unstructured processes, BPMN, CMMN, DMN. • Process analysis: value-added analysis, waste analysis, Pareto analysis, root cause analysis, cycle time time analysis, process simulation, process conformance analysis with process mining. • Process redesign: process quality dimensions, process redesign approaches, transactional methods, transformational methods. • Process implementation: process-aware information systems, identification of automation boundaries, granulation of process models, determination of executable properties of processes, workflow management systems, case management, robotic process automation. • Process monitoring: process dashboards, process monitoring with process mining.
+• Foundations: process approach, business process, business process life cycle, business process classification. • Process identification: process architectures, process landscape modeling, identification of key processes. • Process discovery: process discovery methods, process modeling methods, quality of process models, automatic process discovery, notations for modeling structured and unstructured processes, BPMN, CMMN, DMN. • Process analysis: value-added analysis, waste analysis, Pareto analysis, root cause analysis, cycle time time analysis, process simulation, process conformance analysis with process mining. • Process redesign: process quality dimensions, process redesign approaches, transactional methods, transformational methods. • Process implementation: process-aware information systems, identification of automation boundaries, granulation of process models, determination of executable properties of processes, workflow management systems, case management, robotic process automation. • Process monitoring: process dashboards, process monitoring with process mining. • Using advanced and alternative approaches to business process management.

 Learning and teaching methods